-The school was last inspected 25th/26th April 2012 and we were pleased that all aspects were judged as “good”
+The school was last inspected between 4th and 5th October 2023 and we were pleased that all aspects were judged as “good”.

 What does the school need to do to improve further?

 In some lessons, questioning does not address misconceptions effectively or probe pupils’ understanding in sufficient depth.
 As a result, some pupils become passive in lessons and do not make the progress that might be expected of them.
 The school should support teachers to use questioning to develop pupils’ understanding and address misconceptions effectively.

 The school’s recent work to create a culture of respect and tolerance is not fully embedded.
 Some pupils do not self-regulate their behaviour, and derogatory language is used by a minority of pupils.
 The school should ensure that pupils develop their character in such a way as to establish a strong culture of respect at the school.